TJHasel/CS601_Project/ReadMe.md

 2. Ensure you are at the top level within the repository.

-3. Run index.html in the browser of your choice.
+3. Run index.html on a server (i.e.localhost/) in the browser of your choice.

+4. Or, simply visit ...

 Licenses: